neil7057/beach_hut_society/README.md

     -   Where a thread contains multiple comments, a 'View Full Post' button is presented.
 This displays the Thead post and all associated comments.
 Comments are displayed sorted most-recent-to-oldest.

-    -   Signifiicant testing was carried out using the test logins to simulate all the above scenarios, specifically that correct permissions were being applied to thread and comment edit and delete functions.
+    -   Significant testing was carried out using the test logins to simulate all the above scenarios, specifically that correct permissions were being applied to thread and comment edit and delete functions.

     -   Edits were correctly applied to the database.
 Records were correctly deleted, including any associated records by cascade.

 -   #### Comments Creation Testing
-    -   The cursor is automatically positiioned at the start of the first input field.

     -   The comment, edit and delete buttons for the thread are hidden whilst the comment is being created.